Last Updated on January 18, 2021 by Nancie

 Strategy 2: Switch to Safflower

 My next strategy was to switch the seed in those feeders to safflower temporarily.
-I hopped that if they only found the food they didn’t like for several days or a week, they would move on.
+I hoped that if they only found the food they didn’t like for several days or a week, they would move on.

 But they didn’t.
-While they seem disgusted with safflower, they still hung around to eat suet and nab the peanuts I put out for the Blue Jays.
+While they seem disgusted with safflower, they still hung around to eat suet and nab peanuts I put out for the Blue Jays.
 Still, with safflower in these feeders, the finches and sparrows now could come back and eat there.
 White-Breasted Nuthatches reappeared as well.
 The Carolina Chickadees and Tufted Titmouses didn’t seem happy with the switch to safflower though and I didn’t want to lose them.

-Strategy 3: Adding Nuttery Globe Feeder
+Strategy 3: Nuttery Globe Feeder

 Which brings me to the new feeder.
 I decided to leave the safflower in the Squirrel Buster Plus feeders for now.
 Then I bought a small cage type feeder to hold sunflower hearts.